 What’s wrong with this picture?

-Trust erodes in an environment where employees are micro-managed, overworked, or observe company practices which are unsupportive to their ability to feel good and perform well in their job.
+Trust erodes in an environment where employees are micro-managed, overworked, or observe company practices that are unsupportive to their ability to feel good and perform well in their job.

 Correspondingly, lack of trust in employers means less effort and engagement from employees.
 Unfortunately, this may reinforce the attitude in employers that their employees can not be trusted.